-Alongside taking cladding samples as part of the wider government inspections, we are working closely with the London Fire Brigade to reassess all our medium/high rise residential tower blocks (over six storeys) in terms of fire safety.
-We have been identifying high priority blocks to check current Fire Risk Assessments, accelerate required safety work and ask the fire brigade to inspect.
+Alongside taking cladding samples as part of the wider government inspections, we have worked closely with the London Fire Brigade to reassess all our medium/high rise residential tower blocks (over six storeys) in terms of fire safety.
+We have identified high priority blocks to check current Fire Risk Assessments, accelerated required safety work and asked the fire brigade to inspect.
 Housing officers have also visited all our high rise blocks (we have 36 blocks of 10 storeys and above), to inspect communal areas and hand deliver letters (x2) along with London Fire Brigade (LFB) advice.

 What do the inspections involve?

 Council officers carried out physical inspections the day after the Grenfell fire.
-The fire safety and housekeeping arrangements (such as keeping communal areas clear) in each block are being checked and reviewed.
-These inspections started on the 15 June 2017 and the findings are being collated and any concerns addressed as a priority over the coming days and weeks.
-We are also taking samples of all cladding on medium/high rise blocks to send to central government’s Department for Communities and Local Government (DCLG) for testing.
-This is now complete and we are awaiting testing results.
+The fire safety and housekeeping arrangements (such as keeping communal areas clear) in each block have been checked and reviewed.
+We have also taken samples of all cladding on medium/high rise blocks and sent to central government’s Department for Communities and Local Government (DCLG) for testing.
+This is now complete.

 Do we know if we have any cladding the same as Grenfell’s?